What is A Data/Disaster Recovery Plan?

 What is a Data/Disaster Recovery Plan?

-A disaster or data recovery plan is an action plan designed to help organizations recover from significant data loss and prevent catastrophic events from happening to their IT assets.
-It usually includes a list of procedures and tools that will ensure business continuity during and after major incidents.
+A disaster or data recovery plan is a structured strategy that helps organizations restore operations after significant data loss and protect IT assets from catastrophic events.
+It typically outlines clear procedures and tools to maintain business continuity both during and after major incidents.

 What’s in a Data/Disaster Recovery Program?